 - follow the Golden Rules (school-age):

-- We are kind to others
+- o We are kind to others

-- We respect other people
+- o We respect other people

-- We ask for help when we need it and always try our best
+- o We ask for help when we need it and always try our best

-- We are polite to others - We take good care of our school and look after our things - $\circ$ We listen to each other - follow the Expect Respect rules (college-age): - $\circ$ We treat each other with respect - We accept that mistakes are part of learning - We treat others as we would like to be treated - $\circ$ $\;$ We take good care of ourselves, our college, and our environment - We take responsibility for our choices - apply these rules to both staff and their peers; - work with staff to develop risk recognition, but to still take age-appropriate and reasonable risks, with support; - use their personal electronic devices safely and appropriately.
+- o We are polite to others - We take good care of our school and look after our things - o We listen to each other - follow the Expect Respect rules (college-age): - o We treat each other with respect - o We accept that mistakes are part of learning - o We treat others as we would like to be treated - o We take good care of ourselves, our college, and our environment - o We take responsibility for our choices - apply these rules to both staff and their peers - work with staff to develop risk recognition, but to still take age-appropriate and reasonable risks, with support - use their personal electronic devices safely and appropriately.
 On the school site, pupils who bring their phones to access on transport are expected to give mobile phones to teachers or the office for safe keeping; on the college site, students can keep their mobiles on them, but they must only be used at break times.
-From KS3 onwards, pupils (who are able to) are expected to read and sign an IT acceptable use policy.
+From KS3 onwards, pupils (where possible) are expected to read and sign an IT acceptable use policy.
 College students are expected to sign a document regarding mobile phone rules.